zopefoundation/ZODB/documentation/guide/writing-persistent-objects.rst

 Attributes with names starting with ``_v_`` are treated as volatile.
 They aren't saved to the database.
-They're useful for caching data that can be computed from saved data and shouldn't be saved.
+They're useful for caching data that can be computed from saved data and shouldn't be saved [#cache]_.
 They should be treated as though they can disappear between transactions.
 Setting a volatile attribute doesn't cause an object to be considered to be modified.

 An object's ``__dict__`` attribute is treated specially in that getting it doesn't cause an object's state to be loaded.
 It may have